jyd777/Fin-RATE/README.md

 ---
-- **Judge self‑preference**: DeepSeek‑V3.2 is used both as a QA generator and as a high‑weight judge (0.70 in DR‑QA).
+- **Judge self‑preference**: DeepSeek‑V3.2 is used both as a QA generator and as a high‑weight judge.
 This may introduce systematic bias toward answer styles or reasoning patterns that align with DeepSeek.

   > **However**, DeepSeek series models do **not** outperform others in our evaluation, mitigating the concern of unfair advantage.